-Wakakusa Yamayaki: literally meaning "Burning Mount Wakakusa", this event held on the 4th Saturday of January every year is a traditional ceremony of ancient Nara that heralds the coming of early spring.
+Literally meaning "Burning Mount Wakakusa", Wakakusa Yamayaki is a festival held on the 4th Saturday of January every year.
+This traditional ceremony of ancient Nara heralds the coming of early spring.

 The fire that spreads out across Mount Wakakusa paints a spectacular sight in the clear winter night sky as it turns into a fiery shade of crimson red.
-On the day of the ceremony, many other events, functions, and activities will be organized as well, including a colorful fireworks show.
+On the day of the ceremony, many other events, functions, and activities are also organized, including a colorful fireworks show.

 All in all, this visually impressive traditional event is definitely something worth experiencing at least once in your lifetime.

 Date: January 28, 2023 (*Canceled in case of bad weather)